malradhi/merlin/README.md

-# SLT Arctic TTS Demo using MagPhase Vocoder
+# Fully Text-To-Speech Demo using Continuous Vocoder

-## Continuous Vocoder in DNN-TTS system

-It is a Text-To-Speech demo using the continuous vocoder.

 As a difference with other traditonal statistical, it focuses on extracting continuous parameters:
 * Fondamental Frequency (F0)